Developing non-hormonal, reversible contraception to provide options outside of vasectomy.

 Vasectomy

-Vasectomy offers reliable and permanent contraception, therefore the decision to undergo vasectomy should be carefully weighed.
-This permanent loss of fertility may trigger emotional and psychological considerations, such as feelings of regret or loss of reproductive options, especially if life circumstances change.
+While vasectomy offers reliable and permanent contraception, it's important to carefully consider the potential emotional and psychological consequences of this decision.
+Some individuals may experience feelings of regret or loss of reproductive options if their life circumstances change.

 MCI's "Nuts & Bolts: Vasectomy" Animated Short